digitaltwinconsortium/DTDLParser/README.md

 The `Dtmi` class encapsulates all identifiers returned by the parser, including those defined in models submitted to the parser and those defined by the the DTDL language itself.

 Parsing returns a dictionary whose keys are instances of the `Dtmi` class.
 The values in these dictionaries are instances of `DTEntityInfo` subclasses.

+### :nut_and_bolt: Context identifieres

+The interface above has a `@context` value of "dtmi:dtdl:context;3", indicating that the model is written in DTDL version 3.
+Every model must have at least a DTDL context specifier, and it may also have one or more *extension* context specifiers, which are itemized in in [Supported extension contexts](../dotnet/src/Parser/generated/SupportedExtensions.g.md).

 ### :eyeglasses: DtmiResolver and DtmiResolverAsync